Apulia - Heel of Italy

 -

-Bike UNESCO sites of Alberobello, Matera and surroundings
+Bike to the UNESCO sites of Alberobello, Matera, and their beautiful surroundings

-In the last days you will head south to the Salento.
-Sun, sea, wind.
-Nature strikes in the first place, when one gets to this land stretch in balance between two seas.
-The cities and inland towns expressions of the unique Lecce Baroque with Messapi and Salento Grecìa can still be seen.
-Its language, songs and feasts still show the culture of Magna Graecia.
+In the last days you will head south to the Salento, know for three things: sun, sea, and wind!
+Once you reach this lovely land, stretched between the two seas, you'll find cities and inland towns bearing the expressions of the unique Lecce Baroque with Messapi and Salento Grecìa.
+The language, songs and feasts of this remarkable region still show the enduring culture of Magna Graecia, ensuring long-lasting memories of an incredible side of Italy.

 Highlights